 On November 20, 1879, 78 Commonwealth was acquired by Miss Mary Miranda Wood.
 That same month, she also acquired 76 Commonwealth.

-Mary Wood was daughter of real estate and insurance dealer Charles Austin Wood and his wife, Caroline Elizabeth (Wilson) Wood, with whom she lived, and the properties probably were purchased on her father’s behalf.
+Mary Wood was daughter of real estate and insurance dealer Charles Austin Wood and his wife, Caroline Elizabeth (Wilson) Wood, with whom she lived.
+Charles Wood had been the owner and operator of the Hotel Vendôme, which he had sold the month before, and 76-78 Commonwealth probably were purchased by Mary Wood on her father’s behalf.

-On February 9, 1881, 78 Commonwealth was acquired from Mary Wood by retired real estate investor William Augustus Prescott.
-He and his wife, Georgietta A. (Redding) Prescott , made it their home.
+On February 9, 1881, 78 Commonwealth was acquired from Mary Wood by retired dry goods merchant and real estate investor William Augustus Prescott.
+He and his wife, Georgiette (Georgietta) A. (Redding) Prescott , made it their home.
 They previously had lived at 72 Chester Square.

 On May 7, 1906, 78 Commonwealth was purchased from William Prescott’s estate by William K. Porter.
 He and his wife, Arline F. (Pickett) Porter, made it their home.
 They previously had lived at 3 Allen.